SAFEHR-data/PIXL/test/README.md

 ## The `pytest-pixl` plugin

-We provide a [`pytest` plugin](../pytest-pixl/README.md) with shared functionality for PIXL system and unit tests.
-This includes an `ftp_server` fixture to spin up a lightweight FTP server, to mock the FTP server used by the Data Safe Haven.
+We provide a [`pytest` plugin](../pytest-pixl/README.md) with shared functionality for the PIXL system and unit tests.
+This includes an `ftp_server` fixture to spin up a lightweight FTP server, to mock an FTP server being used to deposit the data.

 ## File organisation